QED-DeveloperPortal/SDLC/docs/overview.md

 It has been attempted to avoid personal interpretations and paraphrasing and quote contents whenever applicable.

-Figure 1 illustrates the processes that have been chosen from ISO 15288:2015 for implementation in DET’s SDLC model.
+Figure 1 illustrates the processes that have been chosen from ISO 15288:2015 for implementation in DET’s SDLC model. <br>

 ![SDLC processing](./figures/figure1-SDLC_processes.png)